LBCrion/sfwbar/doc/sfwbar.rst

 Actions
 -------
 Actions can be attached to mouse click and scroll events for any widget or attached to menu items.
-Actions are defined as ``<type> <command>``.
-Where type specifies how to handle the action and command is the action to perform.
+Some actions don't take any parameters, others require a parameter.
+Parameters are specified as strings immediately following the relevant action.
+I.e. ``Menu "WindowOps"``.
+Some actions apply to a window, if the action is attached to taskbar button, the action will be applied to a window referenced by the button, otherwise, it will apply to the currently focused window.
 The following action types are supported:

-Config
+Config <string>
   Process a snippet of configuration file.
 This action permits changing the bar configuration on the fly

-Exec
+Exec <string>
   execute a shell comand

-Function
+Function <string>
   Execute a function

-Menu
+Menu <string>
   open a menu with a given name

-MenuClear
+MenuClear <string>
   delete a menu with a given name (This is useful if you want to generate menues dynamically via PipeRead and would like to delete a previously generated menu)

-PipeRead
+PipeRead <string>
   Process a snippet of configuration sourced from an output of a shell command

-SwayCmd
+SwayCmd <string>
   send a command over Sway IPC

+Focus
+  set window to focused

+Close
+  close a window

+Minimize
+  minimize a window (send to scratchpad in sway)

+UnMinimize
+  unset a minimized state for the window

+Maximize
+  maximize a window (set fullscreen in sway)

+UnMaximize
+  unset a maximized state for the window

 Functions
 ---------